aesara-devs/aesara/doc/extending/op.rst

   the returned value should be equal to the Jacobian-vector product.

-  So long as you implement this product correctly, you need not understand what `aesara.gradient.grad` is doing, but for the curious the mathematical justification is as follows:
+  So long as you implement this product correctly, you need not understand what :func:`aesara.gradient.grad` is doing, but for the curious the mathematical justification is as follows:

-  In essence, the grad method must simply implement through symbolic Variables and operations the chain rule of differential calculus.
-The chain rule is the mathematical procedure that allows one to calculate the total derivative :math:`\frac{d C}{d x}` of the final scalar symbolic `Variable` ``C`` with respect to a primitive symbolic Variable x found in the list ``inputs``.
-The grad method does this using ``output_gradients`` which provides the total derivative :math:`\frac{d C}{d f}` of ``C`` with respect to a symbolic Variable that is returned by the `Op` (this is provided in ``output_gradients``), as well as the knowledge of the total derivative :math:`\frac{d f}{d x}` of the latter with respect to the primitive Variable (this has to be computed).
+  In essence, the :meth:`Op.grad` method must simply implement through symbolic :class:`Variable`\s and operations the chain rule of differential calculus.
+The chain rule is the mathematical procedure that allows one to calculate the total derivative :math:`\frac{d C}{d x}` of the final scalar symbolic `Variable` ``C`` with respect to a primitive symbolic :class:`Variable` x found in the list ``inputs``.
+The :meth:`Op.grad` method does this using ``output_gradients`` which provides the total derivative :math:`\frac{d C}{d f}` of ``C`` with respect to a symbolic :class:`Variable` that is returned by the `Op` (this is provided in ``output_gradients``), as well as the knowledge of the total derivative :math:`\frac{d f}{d x}` of the latter with respect to the primitive :class:`Variable` (this has to be computed).

   In mathematics, the total derivative of a scalar variable (C) with respect to a vector of scalar variables (x), i.e. the gradient, is